-The OS selection maybe as simple as what you have or prefer, or it's guided by the system cost, however it's really important to consider that each OS has its advantages over the others and sometimes the requirement to render in a particular codec will define your selection.
+The OS selection maybe as simple as what you have or prefer, or it's guided by the system cost, however it's really important to understand that each OS has its advantages over the others and sometimes the requirement to render in a particular codec will define your selection.
+Please refer to the "DaVinci Supported Formats and Codecs" list from the support web page and the "Compare" list on the Resolve page of the BMD website to help guide your selection.
+Please note, DaVinci Resolve for Linux is only available in the full license version and it is included with the DaVinci Resolve control panels.

+Once you have selected an OS, to achieve the best possible experience it is essential to configure your DaVinci Resolve system with high performance computer hardware including at least one high performance GPU.
 Depending on your expected source files and codec and the selected timeline resolution, the hardware configuration defines the speed that you can edit, playback and grade and also the time to render your finished timeline.